ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - instance OPTIONAL: A URI reference identifying the specific occurrence of the error, as defined in {{RFC9457}}.
 If supplied, it MUST contain the transferContextId.

-Further discussion on protocol errors can be found in the SATP Error Codes Registry ({{error-types-section}}).
+Further discussion on protocol errors can be found in the SATP Error Codes Registry ({{satp-protocol-errors-section}}).

 ## Session abort message